-- GCSE grade A*-C in both English and Mathematics
+- GCSE grade C/4 in both English and Mathematics (or recognised equivalents)

-- GCSE grade A*-C in a science if you are applying to teach Primary (Key Stage 1/2, ages 5-11).
+- GCSE grade C/4 in a science subject (including Combined Science) if you are applying to teach Primary (Key Stage 1/2, ages 5-11).

 - All applicants are required to hold a UK undergraduate degree, normally with a degree classification of 2:2 or higher, or a recognised equivalent international qualification certified by NARIC (National Academic Recognition Information Centre).
 For Secondary applicants this must be in, or closely related to, your proposed teaching subject.
 As a guideline we would expect to see at least 50% of your first degree relevant to the National Curriculum subject you intend to teach.